 - a.
 We will identify areas where lower impact materials can be used across our products, packaging, buildings, and operations.
 We will progressively and consistently increase the use of more sustainable alternatives certified, where possible.
-We utilise industry recognised benchmarks including Textile Exchange's Preferred Fibre and Material Exchange Index to define what are considered to be more sustainable, lower impact and certified materials.
-We also utilise the Sustainable Apparel Coalition's Higg Index to quantify the environmental impacts of materials, driving evidence-based design and decision making. - b.
-We will identify and prioritise raw materials with low environmental impact, including transitioning to 100% organic cotton with 100% compositions transitioned by 2025 and our remaining cotton footprint transitions by 2030 while using wider low impact materials at scale. - c.
+We utilise industry recognised benchmarks including Textile Exchange's Preferred Fiber and Material Matrix to define what are considered to be more sustainable, lower impact and certified materials.
+We also utilise Cascale's Higg Index to quantify the environmental impacts of materials, driving evidence-based design and decision making. - We will identify and prioritise raw materials with low environmental impact, including transitioning to 100% organic cotton with 100% compositions transitioned to organic or cotton in conversion by 2025 and our remaining cotton footprint transitions by 2030 while using wider low impact materials at scale.
+Cotton in conversion is the cotton grown within the three-year period converting farms from conventional to organic cotton. - c.
 We will invest in the Organic Sector to support its stability and growth.
-We will work directly with Implementing Partners and Farmer Groups to support the transition of 20,000 farmers to the best organic practices by 2025, sufficient to meet our demand for organic. - d.
+We will work directly with Implementing Partners and Farmer Groups to support the transition of enough farmers, to meet our demand for organic cotton. - d.
 We will trace and keep records of all raw material source locations to abate environmental concerns and, where required, restrict sourcing from certain geographies. - e.
-Methodology utilised to measure our full fibre footprint is as defined by the Textile Exchange Preferred Fibre and Material Exchange Index.
+Methodology utilised to measure our full fibre footprint is as defined by the Textile Exchange Preferred Fiber and Material Matrix - f.
 Our annual use of certified sustainable materials is reported yearly in their annual Material Benchmark.